 Counselors are available to help with concerns such as:

-- Coping with personal issues that are interfering with academic success
+- Coping with personal issues that are interfering with academic success or personal success

 - Managing mental health and wellness

-SUNY Adirondack Counselors present informational and skill-building workshops throughout the academic year in areas such as: conflict management, suicide prevention, stress management, healthy relationships, and substance abuse and addiction.
+SUNY Adirondack Counselors present informational and skill-building workshops throughout the academic year in areas such as: suicide prevention, stress management, healthy relationships, and substance abuse and addiction.
 They facilitate groups each semester which may include Mindfulness/Meditation, Lifelong Learner Support or other topics as needed.